Bible Study Resource

 were others who were not directly involved with the harvest - the poor,

-who were allowed by religious law to glean.
-Religious law specified that a
+who were allowed by religious law to glean any grains that the reapers

 corner of the field had to be left for the poor - this part of the field

 could not be harvested by the landowner (Leviticus 19:9, 23:22).